unsw-restech/unsw-restech.github.io/source/software/stata.rst

 Stata
 #####

-Stata is availt as a module.
+Stata is available as a module.

 When using Stata in a pbs batch script, the syntax is